YasiTL/YasiTL/README.md

 ### Hi, I am Yasaman!
 But since you're here, you can call me Yasi ✨

 ### 🤘 About me
-I am a software engineer at Saga Educatiton, and a recent graduate of Illinois Institute of Technology.
+I am a software engineer at Saga Education, and a recent graduate of Illinois Institute of Technology.
 I am passionate about developing technology that will leave a lasting mark on the communities I love.
 I am always seeking the next challenge and always looking for people I can help rise with me.

 ### 💖 What I love doing...
 * Full stack web development